duckduckgo/duckduckgo-documentation/duckduckhack/submitting-your-instant-answer/metadata.md

 or

-Favicons can sometyimes be found by searching for the data source on DuckDuckGo, if a favicon exists, we will display it beside any results from that domain.
+Favicons can sometimes be found by searching for the data source on DuckDuckGo, if a favicon exists, we will display it beside any results from that domain.
 Feel free to use our link from there :)

 ```perl
 icon_url "/i/reddit.com.ico";